bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 * [Frequently Asked Questions](/mapping/faq)
 * [Glossary of Terms](/mapping/glossary)

 This page provides both new and experienced mappers with general recommendations for setting up a new song file before starting to map.
-Not all sections may apply for your song, so review the table of contents to the left and skip any sections you deem them unnecessary.
+Not all sections may apply for your song, so review the table of contents to the left and skip any sections you deem unnecessary.
 # Song Selection for New Mappers
 These recommendations are **not** requirements but will help to ease you into mapping.
 If you want to map “In A Gadda Da Vida” for your first map then have at it but know that you’ll face a **lot** of additional challenges.